 If I do my job right, I will create an environment that stimulates curiosity and creates a love for learning.

 Examination of global progress in major civilizations from prehistoric times to the present emphasizing the economic, social, cultural, intellectual and political trends motivating human beings.
-Note: 101 and 102 do not have to be taken in sequential order.
+Note: HIST 101 and 102 do not have to be taken in sequential order.
 Three hours per week with enhancement.
-Meets General Education IIA or IIB (Prior to Fall 2008: IIA).
+Meets General Education IIA or IIB.